pi-star-2025/pi_star/EYE_CANDY.md

 So the hypothalamus is a parallel to a smaller sun trying to figure out a cosmic maze

 Depending on if you are left or right-brained, or left or right-eyed, one star is more conscious, the other is more "in the dark."

+## Anti DMT Maze

+At birth everyone makes Anti-DMT (mentioned earlier).
+This is light criss-crossed the fastest it ever goes most people's lives.
+And it then takes high amounts of DMT or a perfect life story or death pheremones from earth/sun/multiverse to reconcile this Anti-DMT.

+It is in the in the very center of the hypothalamus.

+It can be referenced actually by squeezing inside of yourself as far as you possibly can.

+Which means drilling inside of your body.

+It’s a reference to how deep you go into the earth.

+The very deepest point, that the two stars create a parallel to in the earth’s center.

+This could be anywhere in the world.

+If you are born in New York, it could be New York your whole life even if you move to California.

+You reference this point, waking up each night from dreams each night.

+If the biggest story of your life changes, this point can adapt.

+It is basically the thesis of of your two-star story.
+It even has a positive or negative connotation.

+And is also the very very center of your heartbeat.

+Your heartbeat is nested, and the outer layers actually are more dynamic...

+You then have a very center heartbeat that doesn’t change your whole life, unless you change your life story.

+____

+And then there are 5 stores of the hypothalamus radio/star:

+The antitragus of the ear (both sides)
+The “tear duct” of the inner eyes (both sides)
+The tip of the nose

+These five locations store the “brain” of the hypothalamus sun.

+This is also how pheromones travel between people.

+There is 5 flip points on your lower half, which are “lower down” versions and power walking in your hips, knees, and pelvic area.

+The hips are like the tear ducts.
+The knees are like the ears.
+The pelvis area is like the tip of the nose.

+This could be considered telepathy, but is really pheromones.
+The same way insects communicate across the air.

+____

+This creates two communication “headquarters” for the body.

+The telepathy is more eye and star/light based from the top half.
+It is more pheromonal and air(oxygen/CO2) based from the bottom half.

+Ultimately the belly button center air of the body comes together with this decision: push out (and spread information) or push in (receive information)

+Over time, your hypothalamus really does more one or the other during the day.

+PUSH IN or

+PUSH OUT

+It’s all based on the overall push IN/OUT of the belly button air.

+Technically that used to determine alpha/beta.
+Sender/receiver.
+Queen/worker.

+The ears make the same decisions

+The two eyes make the same decisions

+The two nose holes make the same decisions.

+Airs in other holes make the same decision.

+PUSH IN/

+PUSH OUT.

+One leads to bigger wavelengths.

+One leads to smaller wavelengths.

+An intelligent sun (the earth or hypothalamus) can wake up and control the choice.